What matters: it's time to talk more seriously about food supply

 .
 Currently unavailable.)

 It is also difficult to schedule a delivery service.
 And those that exist cannot meet demand.
 Try to get Amazon Fresh or Instacart delivery.
 (Well, actually not.
-Amazon said on Monday that it is putting new customers on waiting lists.
+Amazon said on Monday that they are putting new customers on waiting lists.)

-.
-What I described above is food uncertainty, and it’s a new experience for many.

 But what millions of Americans are experiencing more intensely than ever at this time is food insecurity, thanks to the sudden increase in unemployment and the closure of large sectors of the American economy.
-This includes millions of needy families with children who are still waiting to see the dietary benefits that were approved by Congress weeks ago.
+This includes millions of needy families with children who are still waiting to see food approved by Congress weeks ago.

 This is why there is so much talk of reopening the American economy.